samcottle/freecodecamp/notes/javascript.md

 ### Defining the scope for functions
 *Scope* is basically the visibility of variables.
 Variables defined outside of a function, with `var`, have *global scope* (are visible everywhere in the JavaScript code).
 Variables defined within a `function` have *local* scope (are only visible to that function).
 Can have local and global variables with the same name, and the local variable will take precedence in this scenario.
-Example:
+For example, :
 ```js
 var outerWear = "T-Shirt";
 function myOutfit() {